magicmarc/marks-reverie/src/content/posts/ACT_VI_The_Weight_of_Stars.md

 *(Ye Wenjie studies him, her face unreadable.
 Mark looks up, eyes red, but steady.)*

 **MARK:**
-Do you… do you believe in the script of universe?
+Do you… do you believe in *the script*?
 Or in our power to change it?

 **YE WENJIE** *(after a long pause, her tone measured):*
 Physics has not answered that question.
 Entropy rules, but choice whispers.
 Perhaps both are true, perhaps neither.